tykowale/ts-hash-map/README.md

 ## Benchmarks

 Comparison between native and ts-hash-map, 100,000 iterations of doing the same operation 100 times on a single map.
+These benchmarks are for Map<string, string> so an all primitive comparison

 |       Title        | Total Time (ms) | Time per Operation (ms) | Operations per Second |
 |-------------------|-----------------|-------------------------|-----------------------|